L4Clippers/Patent-Image-Retrieval-Transformer-DML/README.md

 - CuDNN
 - Graphic board (worked at NVIDIA A6000*8)
 - FAISS

+## Instllation
+### Requisites
-- WandB
+- PyTorch Metric Learning
+  **conda install -c conda-forge pytorch-metric-learning** for Ubuntu

 ## Dataset
-If you would like to fine-tune on an conventional dataset, you must prepare the DeepPatent dataset. [[Project]](https://github.com/GoFigure-LANL/DeepPatent-dataset)
+- If you would like to fine-tune on an conventional dataset, you must prepare the DeepPatent dataset. [[Project]](https://github.com/GoFigure-LANL/DeepPatent-dataset)
+- Same test/val/train split as the DeepPatent dataset

 ## Terms of use
 The authors affiliated in The University of Electro-Communications(UEC) are not responsible for the reproduction, duplication, copy, sale, trade, resell or exploitation for any commercial purposes, of any portion of the images and any portion of derived the data.
 In no event will we be also liable for any other damages resulting from this data or any derived data.